 ADHD in children can be difficult for parents to come to grips with.
 Your child might have symptoms of ADHD including an inability to focus, emotional outbursts, and a propensity to fidget.
 But are these signs of Attention Deficit Hyperactivity Disorder, or just a case of poor discipline?
 That’s a tricky call, made trickier still by the fact that parents and physicians alike have been slow to accept ADHD in children as a legitimate psychological condition.
 Kids with symptoms of ADHD have been fighting an uphill battle for proper recognition and treatment in the face of wild misconceptions — and parents are often the victims of these misconceptions.
-But when kids with ADHD have parents who know the facts, all involved have a better chance to thrive.
+But when kids with ADHD have parents who know the facts and have a deeper understanding of neurodiversity, all involved have a better chance to thrive.

 Here are some of the most common myths surrounding ADHD, and how to debunk them:

 American Kids Get ADHD